Othmaneelmo/uOttahack_2025_tetris_semi_automation/README.md

 # uOttahack_2025
-This projectwas done during the uOttaHack Hackathon of 2025
+This project was done during the uOttaHack Hackathon 7

 ## Participants: